jobsta/reportbro-designer/README.md

 ## Notes

+### Running demos from local filesystem

+You need to run

+`npm run build-prod`

+at least once before starting any local demos.
+This build step copies the external plugins to the ../dist/ext folder which are referenced in the demos.

 ### Running demos from local filesystem with Firefox

 Because of Firefox's strict origin policy the icon fonts cannot be loaded (from ../dist/iconfonts) with default settings.
 Go to `about:config` and make sure `security.fileuri.strict_origin_policy` is set to false.

 ### Testing with MS Edge on localhost

 You have to enable loopback first

 `CheckNetIsolation LoopbackExempt -a -n=Microsoft.MicrosoftEdge_8wekyb3d8bbwe`